Scottish Rite Scholarships

 Sherwood and Evelyn Kresin: Masonic relationship is not required.
 This scholarship has an exception for the “undergraduate only” restriction.
 The recipient may be in an undergraduate or a graduate course of study.
 There is no restriction regarding the recipient’s course of study.

 Colville Wilson Scholarship: The Wilson Scholarship is open to the public.
 Masonic relationship is not required.
-To qualify, the applicant must be pursuing a graduate degree in nursing or health services for children in the State of Illinois.
-There is a separate application for this scholarship.
-Applicants must be a graduate student in the health care field relating to children’s health and must reside in the State of Illinois.
+To qualify, applicants must be pursuing a graduate degree in nursing or related health services for children serviced under Public Law: 94-142.

 Illinois Masonic Outreach Services Scholarship

 The IMOS Scholarship: The IMOS Scholarship is given annually in the amount of up to $3000 – subject to the availability of funds in the Endowment Fund – to Illinois Master Mason’s, Spouses, Widows and Orphans for assistance in pursuing academic or trade school Education.

 - Be a Master Mason in good standing, Spouse, Widow or Orphan.